Loss of Mental Capacity

 - use or weigh that information as part of the process of making the decision; or

 - communicate their decision (whether by talking, using sign language or any other means).

 PKWA family lawyers act for families who wish to apply for a deputyship order.
 Our family lawyers are consistently named as leading Singapore lawyers by the Straits Times, Benchmark Litigation, Asian Legal Business, Singapore Business Review and Doyle’s Guide.
 Our firm has more than 130 employees and 30 years of history.
 Our clients include all the major banks such as DBS, UOB, OCBC and Maybank.
 We are a safe and trusted choice.

 Our fees are fixed, clear and transparent from the outset.
-Our fees for a deputyship application start from $2,900.
-We are happy to offer a free initial consultation to understand your situation.
+We offer a free initial consultation to understand your situation.

 Fixed, clear & transparent fees

 Why clients choose us